dave1010/tree-of-thought-prompting/README.md

 The Tree-of-Thought framework bears resemblance to an **organizational decision-making process** involving multiple stakeholders.
 The structure tries to emulate consensus and diversity of thought.

 The effect can be extended by using multiple agents that are fine tuned to handle different parts of a task.
-AutoGPT, where it self-evaluates LLM plans against a goal.
+AutoGPT is a good example of this, where it self-evaluates LLM plans against a goal.
 Using differently tuned LLMs for specialisation or even completely different LLMs would allow greater diversity of thought.
 These LLMs could interact in different modes (using Team Topologies terminology):

 * **Collaboration**: This could involve combining and iterating the outputs of multiple models to generate a final response to a user's input.
 For example, a general-purpose model might generate a preliminary response, which is then refined or enhanced by a specialized model.
 * **X-as-a-Service**: Some models might provide services to others, such as pre-processing input data, post-processing output data, or providing contextual information.
 These models would operate in a service role, supporting the functions of the other models.